ibm-cloud-docs/vpc/hpvs-logging.md

 - Syslog hostname
 - [Optional] port and it defaults to 514
 - Certificate Authority (CA) - the certificate used to verify the certificate chain both for client and server authentication.
-Note that the same CA has to be used for both the client and server certificates.
+Note that the same CA must be used for both the client and server certificates.
 - Client certificate - used to prove the client to the server, signed by the CA
 - Client key - private key used by the virtual server instance to establish trust

 Fill in the following parts of the contract with the information.
-The certificates and the key have to be in PEM format.
+The certificates and the key must be in PEM format.

 ```yaml
 env: